anthonylangsworth/OrderBot/doc/Development.md

     1. `TodoListMessageProcessor` uses `SupportedMinorFactionsCache` and `GoalSystemsCache`.
     2. `CarrierMovementMessageProcessor` uses `StarSystemToDiscordGuildCache`, `IgnoredCarriersCache` and `CarrierMovementChannelCache`.
 4. Technically, the `TextChannelWriter` is a `TextWriter` created via a `TextChannelWritterFactory`.
 This is used to write to carrier movement channel(s).
+5. Database or ORM classes, such as `OrderbotDbContext` are omitted for clarity.

 ## References
 1. Using Docker with .Net Core: https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/visual-studio-tools-for-docker?view=aspnetcore-6.0